mozilla/glean/docs/user/pings/events.md

 - `"category"`: The category of the event, as defined by its location in the `metrics.yaml` file.

-- `"name"`: The name of the event, as definded in the `metrics.yaml` file.
+- `"name"`: The name of the event, as defined in the `metrics.yaml` file.

 - `"extra"` (optional): A mapping of strings to strings providing additional data about the event.
 The keys are restricted to 40 characters and values in this map will never exceed 100 characters.